ryanatkn/react-mobx-typescript-experiments/README.md

   the [Batched Mutations example](https://ryanatkn.github.io/react-mobx-typescript-experiments/#/batched-mutations).
   Some of these examples make mutations outside of actions for demonstration purposes, so `useStrict` is set to false.
-- I found myself wanting type safety in the store selectors instead of `@inject('storeNameString')`.
-  This would be easy to implement in a fork of mobx-react.

 ## Develop